VladKhomich/VladKhomich.github.io/_posts/2024-9-26-enforce-https.md

 ```

 Navigating to `http://mywebsite.example/weatherforecast` will lead to redirection to `https://mywebsite.
-example/weatherforecast` with `307 Temporary redirect`
+example/weatherforecast` with `307 Temporary Redirect`

 ![temp_redirection_with_https_redirection](../images/hsts_post/temp_redirection_with_http_redirection.png)